SE-Group-AR/FitnessApp/function_description.md

 - This function is used to store/display user's profile details such as height, weight and goal weight

 history()
-- This function displays user's historical calorie consumption and burnout at date level
+- This function displays user's historical calorie consumption and ENERGIZE at date level

 friends()
 - This function allows user to accept friend requests and display all friends